balamuru/name-coding/README.md

 * Maven assembly plugin

 ## Possible Enhancements:
+* Containerize the CLI application so the executing environment does need to provide a JRE
 * Parallelize the final ranking by
   * iterating the sorted list in order
   * determining the tuple (order, word) and processing these in parallel